Helpful Gardening Tips

 Gooseberry - Ribes hirtellum

 Once propagated, growers can expect to reap a bountiful harvest in 12 to 24 months.
 Most shrubs are sold at this age, so planting a nursery shrub will provide you with harvest by the fall.
 But it is recommended to wait a year after planting before reaping the harvest.
 The plants multiply.
 Pulling back the colorful spent blossoms will quicken growth and help your plant gain a rich vibrancy.
 Gooseberries self-fertilize, so there is no need for multiple plants unless you wish to use them throughout your landscape.

-The berries ripen throughout the summer and are ready to harvest over the course of four to six weeks.
+The Gooseberry ripens throughout the summer and are ready to harvest over the course of four to six weeks.
 Many growers pluck the berries as they become ripe, remove the wilted flower and eat them individually.
 They have smooth, non-acidic, sweet taste.